Frequently Asked Questions

 As often as you wash other stockings and socks.
 You'll find washing instructions on our website or on the packaging.

 How many pairs of compression stockings do I need?

-Do I have to keep the packaging?
+Do I need to keep the packaging?

-Wearing the compression stockings hurts.
-What now?
+Wearing the compression stockings is painful.
+What can I do?